 Measurements at a sea platform have shown that the Ocean Surface Albedo (OSA) is very dynamic and highly variable (see examples).
 Based on our years of observation data and the validated Coupled Ocean-Atmosphere Radiative Transfer (COART) model (for validation examples, see figures in Jin et al., 2005 ), an OSA Look Up Table (LUT) was created in terms of four most sensitive and readily available parameters: the solar zenith angle (SZA), wind speed, aerosol/cloud optical depth, and ocean chlorophyll concentration (Chl).
 With the LUT and attached reading code, the user can easily obtain the OSA in any spectral band for any combination of the four parameters ( try it online.)
-This albedo scheme was originally developed for the atmospheric radiation budget retrieval for NASA's CERES project.
-But it can be easily applied to a radiative transfer or climate model.

 The LUT below has 16x15x7x5=8400 records, which represent